Longxing Temple: Architecture

-Hall of Four Heavenly Kings
+Tianwang Hall

-The Hall of Four Heavenly Kings (天王殿 (天王殿, Tiānwáng Diàn)) is the first building along the axis of Longxing Temple.
+The Tianwang-dian, or Hall of Four Heavenly Kings (天王殿 (天王殿, Tiānwáng Diàn)) is the first building along the axis of Longxing Temple.
 It also acts as the main entrance of the whole monastery of Longxing Temple.
 As is recorded, this hall was built in the early Song dynasty (between AD 982 to AD 988).
 It was restored several times in history and some of them are recorded, which happened in the 37th year of the Wanli Period, Ming dynasty (AD 1609), 34th year of Kangxi Period, Qing dynasty (AD 1695) and 41st year of Kangxi Period, Qing dynasty (AD 1702).
 In the 45th year of the Qianlong Period, Qing dynasty (AD 1780), the restoration work tilted the hall to make it face the south as it is today and to be consistent with other major halls.
-The overall structural style was roughly kept despite all the restorations.
+Despite all the restorations in the succeeding dynasties, the main beams and frames of the hall have remained unchanged since the Song dynasty and the overall structural style has been roughly retained.

-The Hall of Four Heavenly Kings is 23.28m in length and 9.62m in width, with doors on both long sides, facing the south and north.
+The Hall of the Four Heavenly Kings is 23.28m in length and 9.62m in width, with doors on both long sides, facing the south and north.
 The roof is in the East Asian hip-and-gable roof style, which indicates its status as a high-level temple (roof styles are key elements in ancient Chinese to show the political or religious status of a building.).
-Four statues of the four heavenly kings, each of 4.8m in height, were worshipped on the east and west end of the hall, two on each side.
+Four statues of the Four Heavenly Kings, each of 4.8m in height, were worshipped on the east and west end of the hall, two on each side.
 The original statues were demolished in 1966 and what we see today are made in 1982.

 In the center of the hall sits a gilded statue of the Monk Budai which was also called the "Laughing Buddha" or "Fat Buddha" by the locals.